spryker/spryker-shop-core/Bundles/ShoppingListWidget/src/SprykerShop/Yves/ShoppingListWidget/Theme/default/components/molecules/subtotal-price/README.md

-Displays a subtotal price in the Shopping list page.
+Displays a subtotal price on the Shopping list page.